Arrah: Holy Saviour Church

 Holy Saviour Church is a church in Arrah, built by the British in 1911, when King of United Kingdom George V visited the city.

 Transport

-The Arrah city is very well connected by roads, highways and Rail routes to various cities like Patna, Danapur, Bihta, Buxar, Sasaram and Chhapra in Bihar; and Ghazipur, Mughalsarai and Varanasi in Uttar Pradesh.
+The Arrah city is connected by roads, highways and rail routes to various cities like Patna, Danapur, Bihta, Buxar, Sasaram and Chhapra in Bihar; and Ghazipur, Mughalsarai and Varanasi in Uttar Pradesh.
+According to a 2023 report by National Bureau of Economic Research, Arrah was among the world's top 10 cities with slowest traffic.